oroinc/documentation/user/storefront/account/address-book/index.rst

    * State
    * Zip/Postal Code

-   To make the new address primary, select the **Is Primary Address** check box.
+   To make the new address primary, select the **Is Primary Address** checkbox.

-   .. note:: The **Is Primary Address** check box appears only when you already have at least one address in **All Company Addresses**.
+   .. note:: The **Is Primary Address** checkbox appears only when you already have at least one address in **All Company Addresses**.
 If you adding the first address, it will become primary by default.

    For address type and usage, enable the following options if required: